-Public Service Fellowships
+Public Service Scholarship

 The UC Irvine School of Law places a strong emphasis on promoting public interest law.
 A significant part of that mission is to provide financial support for incoming students dedicated to a career in public interest.
-Public Service Fellowships are offered to incoming law students who have demonstrated an exceptional dedication to public service, and are most likely to dedicate their legal careers to working on behalf of underserved communities and causes.
+Public Service Scholarships are offered to incoming law students who have demonstrated an exceptional dedication to public service, and are most likely to dedicate their legal careers to working on behalf of underserved communities and causes.

-- Mentoring—Public Service Fellows will be assigned a mentor attorney who is a leader in the public interest field.
+- Mentoring—Scholarship s will be assigned a mentor attorney who is a leader in the public interest field.
 The staff of the Public Interest Department will also be available to provide mentoring assistance.

 - Networking Lunches—Scholarship s will participate in regular lunches with faculty members and practitioners who have dedicated their careers to public interest law.

 - Career Counseling—Even as first-year law students, Scholarship s will be assigned to work with a member of the Career Development Office team dedicated to Public Interest law.
 Beginning first semester, s receive one-on-one counseling regarding their career path and options.

 - Second Semester Clinical Experience—All students at UCI Law are required to participate in one semester of a core clinic.
 Public Service Scholarship s will receive priority enrollment if they choose to enroll in a second semester.